 By Deanna McKinney, 2002; Updated 2019

 It’s happened to all of us.
 You stroll into the kitchen and find ants marching all over your counter.
-It seems they’re taking over the whole house.
 Although it may be tempting to think the world would be a better place without these pesky critters, it’s important to keep in mind that ants play an important part in maintaining healthy ecosystems.

 Ants help control numerous insect populations.
 They have been called “the foremost predators” and are superb scavengers.
 Because many ants build their nests in soil, they play an important part in keeping outdoor soils healthy.
-Ants, along with termites, “turn more of the soil than earthworms” .
+Ants, along with termites, “turn more of the soil than earthworms.1

-Despite the beneficial role ants play outdoors, ants become pests when they enter homes in search of food, water, and shelter.
-If ants do invade your house, don’t panic.
-A management plan based on sanitation and physical controls can effectively reduce household ant populations while still allowing ants to play their part in the environment.
+Despite the beneficial role ants play outdoors, ants become pests when they enter homes in search of food, water and shelter.
+But a management plan based on sanitation and physical controls can effectively reduce household ant populations while still allowing ants to play their part in the environment.

-Ants belong to the insect order Hymenoptera and are close relatives of bees and wasps .
-They are among the most common insects on earth.
-More than 12,000 species of ants have been identified worldwide .
+Ants belong to the insect order Hymenoptera and are close relatives of bees and wasps.2 They are among the most common insects on earth.
+More than 12,000 species of ants have been identified worldwide.2

 Depending on the species, new ant colonies are formed by either swarming or budding.
 Swarming occurs at certain times of the year, usually spring and early summer, when winged males and females leave the colony in mating flights.
 After mating, the males die and the mated females, or queens, establish new colonies.
-Alternatively, budding occurs when either workers or queens (from species with multiple queens) crawl to new locations to start new colonies , .
-See the table below for some details about the biology of common ant species.
+Alternatively, budding occurs when either workers or queens (from species with multiple queens) crawl to new locations to start new colonies.3,4

 Your next step is to determine whether or not the insect is a carpenter ant.
 If you have carpenter ants, you will see workers varying in size from 1/4 to 1/2 inch.
 Nuisance ants are usually smaller—1/8 to 1/4 inch.
-Also, carpenter ants will often leave piles of sawdust at nest openings and make rustling noises in the walls, ceilings, or floors .
-If the insect is a carpenter ant, see our factsheet on Carpenter Ants.
+Also, carpenter ants will often leave piles of sawdust at nest openings and make rustling noises in the walls, ceilings, or floors.2 If the insect is a carpenter ant, see our page on Carpenter Ants.